 When you think of Scottsdale, what comes to mind?
 Golf and spa resorts where you can practice your swing or enjoy a massage, right?
 Me too.
-At least, that’s what I thought of Scottsdale before I spent 3 days in Scottsdale!
+At least, that’s what I thought of Scottsdale before I spent a weekend in Scottsdale!

 Neighboring Phoenix, Scottsdale has long drawn a crowd with refined tastes to enjoy those fantastic fairways and splurge-worthy spas.
 But it turns out there’s so much more to Scottsdale than that.
 It’s an easy flight from most West Coast cities to Scottsdale – it’s two hours or less from Denver, Las Vegas, Los Angeles, or San Francisco!

 So if you’re looking for a new weekend destination or are visiting the greater Phoenix area for Spring Training, consider spending a weekend in Scottsdale too.
 Delicious food, modern museums, and the great outdoors compliment those conventional Scottsdale activities like tee-times and massage appointments.
 Why not do them all?
 Here’s how when you have just 3 days in Scottsdale.

 The Best Things to Do in Scottsdale for a Weekend

 Scottsdale is a perfect weekend destination because it’s totally possible to sample the best the city has to offer in a 2.5- to 3-day trip.
-Below I’ve highlighted what I recommend doing during your weekend in Scottsdale; then I suggest how to put it all together in a weekend itinerary for Scottsdale.
+Below I’ve highlighted what I recommend doing during your weekend in Scottsdale; then I suggest how to put it all together in a Scottsdale weekend itinerary.

 1. Explore Old Town Scottsdale

 When you walk out onto the hot sidewalks of Old Town you might think you’ve stepped into the Wild West.
 The heart of Scottsdale, Old Town has both modern stores and restaurants and some Scottsdale institutions.
 For this reason, the whole area is one of the popular attractions in Scottsdale.

 While the Arizona sun can make walking around Old Town insanely warm, this part of the city is totally walkable and a great place to stay to base yourself for any other adventures in Scottsdale and the surrounding desert.

 2. Enjoy Desert-Inspired Food & Drink